An Unconditionally Stable Conformal LOD-FDTD Method For Curved PEC Objects and Its Application to EMC Problems: FORMULATIONS FOR THE CLOD-FDTD METHOD

 \section{FORMULATIONS FOR THE CLOD-FDTD METHOD}

 Without loss of generality, a PEC object hosted by linear, lossless, isotropic, and homogeneous medium with permittivity $\varepsilon$ and permeability $\mu$ is considered in our following derivation.
-Maxwell's curl equations can be expressed as
+The Maxwell's curl equations can be expressed as

-To numerically solve (\ref{E1}) and (\ref{E2}) using the LOD-FDTD method, they are sampled by Yee's grids in the spatial domain.
-Two sub-steps scheme is used to update the fields in the time domain \cite{B18}.
+To numerically solve (\ref{E1}) and (\ref{E2}) with the LOD-FDTD method, they are sampled by Yee's grids in the spatial domain.
+Two sub-steps scheme is used in the time domain \cite{B18}.
 In this way, each time step is split into two sub-steps.
 By carefully considering the partially filled cells in Fig. \ref{Fig.1}, the time-marching formulations for the proposed CLOD-FDTD method in sub-step\#1 can be expressed as follows.

 \textbf{Sub-step\#1:}

 where $E_x,E_y,E_z,H_x,H_y,H_z$ denote the electric and magnetic field components, and their subscripts $i$, $j$, $k$ are the $i$th, $j$th, and $k$th nodes in the \textit{x}-, \textit{y}-, \textit{z}-directions, respectively.
 The superscript $n$ is the $n$th time step in simulations and $\delta_x,\delta_y,\delta_z$ denote the differential operators in the ${x}$-, ${y}$-, and ${z}$-directions, respectively.
 As shown in Fig. \ref{Fig.1}, when the curved PEC surfaces exist in the computational domain, $l_x$, $l_y$, $l_z$ are edge lengths outside the PEC objects in each cell along the ${x}$-, ${y}$-, and ${z}$-directions, respectively. $S_{yz}$, $S_{xz}$, $S_{xy}$ denote the areas outside curved PEC surface projected onto the \textit{yoz}, \textit{xoz}, and \textit{xoy} plane, respectively.
 It should be noted that in the free space, $l_x$, $l_y$, $l_z$ are equal to ${\Delta}x$, ${\Delta}y$, ${\Delta}z$, and $S_{yz}$, $S_{xz}$, $S_{xy}$ are equal to areas of the corresponding Yee's cell, such as $S_{xy}={\Delta}x{\Delta}y$.
 Therefore, the time-marching formulations of the CLOD-FDTD method are exactly the same as those of the LOD-FDTD method in the free space. $l_x,l_y,l_z$ are zeros to make $H_x,H_y,H_z$ vanish inside the PEC objects.